 It is important for students to know that some conduct violations, such as cheating, drug use and harassment of others could also be reported back to a student’s home university if Oglethorpe’s Chief Conduct Officer and/or LeadAbroad find it appropriate.

 Student safety is our number priority at all times.
 The LeadAbroad team takes a proactive approach to safety.
 Our thorough procedures focus on assessment, education, security, ongoing monitoring, emergency response and communication.

 Assessment: Our team researches locations, interviews partners and decides on the best and safest itinerary.

 Security Measures: Our students are required to follow certain security precautions designed to minimize potentially dangerous situations.
-Every individual is registered with the US embassy.
-On LEAD and DIRECT programs, students are required to stay in groups of 2 or 3 and sign out whenever they are leaving our accommodation.
-On GO and PRO programs, we recommend that students explore the city in groups for added safety.
-Students on GO and PRO programs are also required to sign out when leaving the program city.
+Every individual is registered with the U.S. embassy.
+On LEAD, DIRECT and PRO programs, students are required to stay in groups of 2 or 3 and sign out whenever they are leaving our accommodation.
+On GO programs, we recommend that students explore the city in groups for added safety.
+Students on GO programs are also required to sign out when leaving the program city.

 Ongoing Monitoring: Our domestic and international teams are constantly monitoring current events and the U.S. State Department’s travel advisory.
 LeadAbroad is accessible 24 hours a day via email (info@LeadAbroad.com) and phone (404.720.5657).